Participate in your own rescue.

 We wait for them to change their behaviour so that we can be happy.

-We wait, and secretly hope, they will give us a good reason to leave them, so that we don’t have to take responsibility for making that life-altering decision.
+Sometimes we wait, and secretly hope, they will give us a compelling reason to leave them, so that we don’t have to take responsibility for that life-altering decision ourselves!

 How often do we wait instead of telling ourselves the truth about what we really want?